mclark610/reactnd-project-myreads-starter/README.md

+# MyReads Description
+  This project displays a book case displaying books that are shown by being currently read, to be read, or that have been read.
+ A backend server provides books that may be placed on a bookshelf.
+Those books that are not currently in the bookcase are marked

+ are shown to not have a shelf (none).
 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.